DREAM THE COMBINE is the creative practice of artists and architects Jennifer Newsom and Tom Carruthers, based in

 Our work is deeply collaborative, and our studio name speaks to this process.
 Working with engineer Clayton Binkley and a trusted group of fabricators, we investigate the conceptual overlaps in art, architecture, and cultural theory through structures that disrupt assumed dichotomies and manipulate the boundary between real and illusory space.
 We are intrigued by forgotten places, sites of transportation, and unpredictable audiences.
 We consistently seek out spaces on the margins in our work.

 We have been featured in The New York Times, Huffington Post, Vancouver Sun, FoxNews, CTV, Metropolis Magazine, Modern Midwest, The Architects Newspaper, and Africana: The Encyclopedia of the African and African-American Experience.
-They are finalists in the 2018 Young Architects Program sponsored by MoMA PS1.
+They are winners of the 2018 MoMA PS1 Young Architects Program for our installation Hide & Seek.

 Jennifer NewsoM, AIA, LEED AP, NOMA, NCARB

 Jennifer received her Bachelor of Arts from Yale College and her Master of Architecture from Yale University, where she also received the Fermin Ennis Memorial Fellowship and the Anne C.K.
 Garland award for academic achievement.
 While at Yale, she organized the two-day symposium Black Boxes: Enigmas of Space and Race held at Yale School of Architecture.

 Recently appointed an Assistant Professor at the University of Minnesota School of Architecture, she teaches undergraduate and graduate architectural design studios.
 She is also a past instructor at Juxtaposition Arts, a youth empowerment and apprenticeship program in North Minneapolis.

 Jennifer's research probes the conceptual space between real bodies made of flesh, steel, concrete, glass, etc, and the recognition of these bodies through images.
 Using race as a provocative impetus for her work, she is concerned with surface perceptions and the structures that support those readings.
 She has worked with firms as diverse as Adjaye Associates, Deborah Berke Partners, Robert A.M.
 Stern Architects, and Cooper Robertson.

-Her writing has been featured in Metropolis Magazine and Africana: The Encyclopedia of African and African-American Experience.
+Her writing has been featured in Metropolis Magazine, Architect Magazine, and Africana: The Encyclopedia of African and African-American Experience.

 Tom Carruthers, AIA